 The Group launched cancer therapy selection testing packages ("Monitoring Packages") in 2017.
-Each monitoring package contains a fixed number of the same type cancer therapy selection test which can be used up to two years from purchase date.
+Each monitoring package contain a fixed number of the same type cancer therapy selection test which can be used up to two years from purchase date.
 The portion of the cancer therapy selection tests within the Monitoring Packages are not expected to be used by the patient prior to expiration based on historical usage rates are referred to as a "breakage".
 The Group recognizes the expected breakage amount as revenue in proportion to the total number of tests expected to be performed for patients prior to the expiration date.
 If the Group is not expected to be entitled to a breakage amount due to the lack of historical experience, the expected breakage amount is recognized as revenue at the end of the two-year period when the monitoring package expires.
-The Group evaluates its breakage estimates periodically based upon its historical experience with each type of Monitoring Packages arecent usage pattern prior to the expiration of whether the Group has accumulated sufficient historical experience to determine breakage amount and changes in the actual patients' usage rates may significantly impact on the amount of breakage revenue recognized for the period.
-The Group updated its breakage estimates in 2022, resulting in a net increase in revenue and a corresponding reduction in the deferred revenue of approximately RMB12,015 (US\$1,742).
-The Group recognized breakage income of RMB11,900, RMB14,177 and RMB26,392 (US\$3,826) for the years ended December 31, 2020, 2021 and 2022, respectively.
+The Group evaluates its breakage estimates periodically based upon its historical experience with each type of Monitoring Packages recent usage pattern prior to the expiration of whether the Group has accumulated sufficient historical experience to determine breakage amount and changes in the actual patients' usage rates may significantly impact on the amount of breakage revenue recognized for the period.
+The Group recognized breakage income of RMB14,177, RMB26,392 and RMB10,924 (US\$1,539) for the years ended December 31, 2021, 2022 and 2023, respectively.